dbybanez/100-days-of-code/r1-log.md

 ### R1D77-83
 Done with my exams.
 I should be back on track starting tomorrow.
 I'm starting to like Java now.

+### R1D84
+Resuming my Laravel learning sessions.
+I'm trying to figure out how to use Nuxt in Laravel.
+It would be easier for me to understand if there's a data flow diagram available but I guess I'll have to figure it out myself.